soundpress/RulesOfNYC/docs/c47/index.rst

    (2) Subject to the availability of funding, households that meet the continued eligibility requirements set forth in paragraph (1) of this subdivision may receive up to two additional one-year extensions after their third year in the LINC I rental assistance program pursuant to a determination by HRA on a case-by-case basis.

    (3) HRA will determine a household's eligibility for renewal of LINC I rental assistance at the end of each year of the household's participation in the program, subject to the availability of funding.
-Prior to the commencement of each one-year renewal period, HRA will recalculate the household's monthly program participant contribution and the monthly rental assistance amount pursuant to subdivision (a) of section 7-06 of this chapter.
+Prior to the commencement of each one-year renewal period, HRA will recalculate the household's monthly program participant contribution and the monthly rental assistance amount pursuant to subdivision (a) of 68 RCNY § 7-06.
 The monthly program participant contribution and monthly rental assistance amount will not change during the one-year renewal period, regardless of changes in household composition or income.

    (4) If a household has transferred to the LINC I program after being in receipt of LINC VI rental assistance, the time the household participated in the LINC VI program shall be considered time in the LINC I program for purposes of renewal.
 If the effective date of the first lease for the residence towards which LINC I rental assistance shall be applied is not more than ten months after the start of the household's current year of participation in the LINC VI program, then the household's current year of LINC rental assistance shall begin anew on the effective date of such lease.
 If the effective date of the first lease for the residence towards which LINC I rental assistance shall be applied is more than ten months after the start of the household's current year of participation in the LINC VI program, then the household's next year of LINC rental assistance shall begin on the effective date of such lease.